 Anti-inflammatory foods to help endometriosis

-More and more women are finding the benefits of using diet to help control their symptoms of endometriosis.
-The disease of endometriosis causes an inflammatory reaction in the body which is caused by the implants, adhesion's and damage caused by the disease.
+Many women are now finding the benefits of using diet to help control their symptoms of endometriosis.
+The disease of endometriosis causes an inflammatory reaction in the body which is caused by endometrial implants, adhesion's and cysts as well as damage caused by surgery.

-One of the most effective solutions to reducing inflammation does not need to rely on medication which can have side-effects.
-Simply changing the foods you eat can have a dramatic effect on inflammation and pain.
+One of the most effective solutions to reducing inflammation and pain does not need to rely on medication which can have many negative side-effects.
+Simply changing the foods you eat can have a dramatic and positive effect on inflammation and pain.

-The basis of the diet is to reduce foods that cause inflammation as well as foods that can increase pain caused by negative prostaglandins.
-Additionally, it has been found that an anti-inflammatory diet can help relieve mental health issues such as anxiety and depression.
+The basis of the diet for endometriosis is to reduce foods that cause inflammation as well as foods that can increase pain caused by negative prostaglandins.
+Interestingly, it has been found that an anti-inflammatory diet can help relieve mental health issues such as anxiety and depression.

 Many food groups can cause inflammation including: